Skip to main content

 auth-user-session-ttl-minutesTTL in minutes on a user auth session token.

-kubeconfig-default-token-TTL-minutesDefault TTL applied to all kubeconfig tokens except those generated by Rancher CLI.
+kubeconfig-default-token-ttl-minutesDefault TTL applied to all kubeconfig tokens except those generated by Rancher CLI.
 Introduced in version 2.6.6.

 auth-token-max-ttl-minutesMax TTL for all tokens except those controlled by auth-user-session-ttl-minutes.